-2.21 Rate relief shall not be awarded in any circumstances where it appears that an award will result in the ratepayer receiving state aid that is above the current de minimis level.
-If required by the Council, each application from a business, or organisation engaged in business activities, must be accompanied by a statement signed by the appropriate person representing the ratepayer setting out the amount of state aid, including but not limited to discretionary rate relief, which the ratepayer has received within the previous three years.
+2.21 Rate relief shall not be awarded in any circumstances where it appears that an award will result in the ratepayer receiving economic benefit that is above the current Subsidy Control de minimis level.
+If required by the Council, each application from a business, or organisation engaged in business activities, must be accompanied by a statement signed by the appropriate person representing the ratepayer setting out the amount of subsidy, including but not limited to discretionary rate relief, which the ratepayer has received within the previous three years.
 Applications shall not be considered until this statement is received.